USS Iwo Jima (LHD 7) conducts COMPTUEX

-OCALA, Fla.
-(Nov.
-28, 2017) Naval Air Crewman (Helicopter) 3rd Class Jonathan Sponsler from State College, Pennsylvania, fires a .50-caliber machine gun on targets from an MH-60S Sea Hawk attached to Helicopter Sea Combat Squadron 28 during a live-fire exercise in Ocala, Florida.
-The amphibious assault ship Iwo Jima, components of the Iwo Jima Amphibious Ready Group and the 26th Marine Expeditionary Unit are conducting a Combined Composite Training Unit Exercise that is the culmination of training for the Navy-Marine Corps team and will certify them for deployment.
-(U.S. Navy photo by Mass Communication Specialist 2nd Class Andrew Murray/Released)
+ATLANTIC OCEAN (Nov.
+30, 2017) The rifle detail awaits instruction following a 21-gun salute during a Burial at Sea ceremony held on the starboard aircraft elevator of the amphibious assault ship USS Iwo Jima (LHD 7).
+Iwo Jima, components of the Iwo Jima Amphibious Ready Group and the 26th Marine Expeditionary Unit are conducting a Combined Composite Training Unit Exercise that is the culmination of training for the Navy-Marine Corps team and will certify them for deployment.
+(U.S. Navy photo by Mass Communication 2nd Class Hunter S. Harwell/Released)

 |Date Taken: